HerXayah/road-to-yuzu-without-switch/README.md

   A BCAT is the way of Nintendo sending you Ingame Gifts.
   On an Emulator this, obv, doesnt works as on a Switch, so Yuzu has its own way of giving you these.
-  To Enable this go in the menu and choose Boxcat. ![here](https://i.imgur.com/w6l3zlC.png) A list of all the stuff you can get can be found [here](https://yuzu-emu.org/help/feature/boxcat/)
+  To Enable this go in the menu and choose Boxcat. ![here](https://i.imgur.com/w6l3zlC.png)
+ <p> A list of all the stuff you can get can be found [here](https://yuzu-emu.org/help/feature/boxcat/)

   # Addons